dyxstat/dyxstat.github.io/_pages/cv.md

 Statistical Methods in Medical Research, 2022.

 # In Submission
 [1] **Yuxuan Du**, Jed A. Fuhrman, and Fengzhu Sun.
 ViralCC: leveraging metagenomic proximity-ligation to retrieve complete viral genomes and reveal active co-host systems with systematic benchmarking.
-Submitted to Communications Biology.
+Submitted to Nature Computational Science.

 # Professional Expericence